The Venus Evening Apparition

 To find the direction in which a conjunction is seen, note down the constellation in which the planets are located ('Con' column) on the required date and find the constellation's setting direction for your particular latitude in the Rise-Set direction table.

 The table is excerpted from another showing Venus conjunctions with other planets from 2021 to 2025 on the Venus Conjunctions page.

 Although any given conjunction takes place at a particular instant in time, it is worth pointing out that, because of the planets' relatively slow daily motions, such events are interesting to observe for several days both before and after the actual conjunction date.

 There are in fact two methods of defining a planetary conjunction date: one is measured in Right Ascension (i.e. perpendicular to the celestial equator) and the other is measured along the ecliptic, which is inclined at 23½° to the Earth's equatorial plane (this is due to the tilt of the Earth's axis in space).
 An animation showing how conjunction dates are determined by each method can be found on the Jupiter-Uranus 2010-11 triple conjunction page.
 Although conjunction dates measured along the ecliptic are technically more accurate (separations between planets can be significantly closer) the Right Ascension method is the more commonly used, and it is the one which is adopted here.

 Moon near Venus Dates,

 The Moon is easy to find, and on one or two days in each month, it passes Venus in the sky.
-Use the following tables to see on which dates the Moon passes near the planet between June 2020 and March 2021:
+Use the following tables to see on which dates the Moon passed near the planet between Mayr 2021 and January 2022: